top of page

 candid answers

-As strange as it may sound, honestly, it can be: Although the law proscribes or prohibits conduct that it deems an obstruction (i.e., an interference with a police function), failure to comply with police instructions satisfies that standard.
+As strange as it may sound, it can be: Although the law proscribes or prohibits conduct that it deems an obstruction (i.e., an intentional interference with a police function), failure to comply with police instructions satisfies that standard.
 Accordingly, although the law doesn't state it explicitly, it amounts to an affirmative obligation on your part to comply with given instructions: it's not just a bar against the commission of some action; it also includes inaction --to the extent that it conflicts with a given instruction (for example, if the police tell you to "get out of a car," and you don't get out of the car, and you're otherwise "not doing anything illegal," you'd be in violation of the "get out of the car" instruction for failing to comply with it; and that plainly constitutes "obstruction" with the given instruction --which would satisfy a "Resisting/Obstructing" charge).
-So, "not doing anything" can constitute "Resisting/Obstructing" --to the extent that it conflicted with a police given instruction; and therefore, the same can warrant a "resisting" charge.
+So, "not doing anything" can constitute "Resisting/Obstructing" --to the extent that it conflicted with a police given instruction; and therefore, the same can 'warrant' (pun intended) a "resisting" charge.

 Q: More often used than understood: "Miranda rights..."

-Absolutely not (barring the theoretical absurdity that the police instruction was to not file a civil action, which wouldn't work): The effect of complying with a police instruction does not forfeit a subsequent legal challenge to its validity.
+Absolutely not (barring the theoretical absurdity that the police instruction was to not file a civil action, which wouldn't work anyway...): The effect of complying with a police instruction does not forfeit a subsequent legal challenge to its validity.
 It also doesn't give rise to the inference that you are somehow --as a legal matter-- waiving your right to challenge the validity of the the instruction, interaction, or stop, or any aspect of the exchange during which the alleged police misconduct (i.e., the excessive or unwarranted police force or intrusion) occurred.
 In other words, you don't give up your legal right to challenge the misconduct by simply complying with instructions that are given during the course of --or constitute part of-- it (the alleged police misconduct).
-If anything, complying with a police instruction can help preserve your claim, by doing away with the counterargument that the police force used wasn't excessive, but rather, "proportionate and reasonably necessary" in light of your noncompliance with the police instruction (which can be considered a threat to the preservation of evidence, or more importantly, public and officer safety; and therefore, the same could be used to excuse the police force that would have otherwise been considered "excessive" (in the absence of your noncompliance: i.e., the circumstances that would have warranted that type (or a more serious kind) of police reaction).
+If anything, complying with a police instruction can help preserve your claim, by doing away with the counterargument that the police force used wasn't excessive, but rather, "proportionate and reasonably necessary" in light of your noncompliance with the police instruction (which could be considered a threat to the preservation of evidence, or more importantly, public and officer safety; and therefore, the same could be used to excuse the police force that would have otherwise been considered "excessive" (in the absence of your noncompliance: i.e., the circumstances that would have warranted that type (or a more serious kind) of police reaction).
 So, not only does complying with a police instruction not hurt your civil action against the police for their alleged misconduct, your compliance with police instructions can actually help preserve your claim by barring deflecting (and perhaps exploiting) reconstructions and defenses that can have an undermining effect on your civil suit against the police for their (alleged) misconduct.

 The popular doctrine commonly referred to as "Miranda" was developed in 1966 in a case called Miranda v.
 Arizona.
 Its purpose was to guard against the use of coercion by government officials against those suspected of, or having information about criminal activity.